BasPieren/weekly-nerd-1819/README.md

 # Weekly Nerd @cmda-minor-web · 2018-2019 ⚙️

-This is my personal `README.md` template.
-This template contains all possible chapters that I could need during a school or personal project.
-Chapters can be moved & removed as needed.
+This is my repo for the articles I wrote during the @cmda-minor-web.

 ## Table of Contents 🗃
 * [Description](#description-)